maxio-com/stoplight-platform-developer-docs/docs/basics/Signups.md

 ### Public Signup Pages (PSP)

 Public Pages are highly customizable white label pages that you can use as the public-facing side of your subscription business.
-They are a quick and easy way to integrate with the Chargify platform without having to worry about collecting credit card information or writing custom code yourself.
+They are a quick and easy way to integrate with Advanced Billing without having to worry about collecting credit card information or writing custom code yourself.

-There are two types of Public Signup Pages available to merchants in all Chargify plans:
+There are two types of Public Signup Pages available to merchants in all Advanced Billing plans:

 1. A Public Signup Page is automatically created for each new product and allows people to sign up for any of your current active products.
 2. A [Self-Service Page](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#example-self-service-page) is automatically created for each active subscription and allows the customer to manage payment methods.